openthread/openthread/examples/platforms/nrf52811/README.md

 [nRF52840-page]: ./../nrf52840/README.md

+## Emulation on nRF52840

+You can use examples for nRF52811 on nRF52840 without any changes in the generated binary files.
+This allows for easier testing in early stages of development.

 ## Prerequisites

 Before you start building the examples, you must download and install the toolchain and the tools required for flashing and debugging.